boris-volkov/go_viewer/README.md

 ;B[hk];W[rl];B[rc];W[jc];B[jd];W[kl];B[oi];W[pi])
 ```

-## Stone Rendering

-Stones are rendered as pixel-perfect circles directly in the viewer using the same resolution as the font.
-No external image files are required.
-The stones have a subtle fade-in animation when placed and can be enhanced with shading effects in future updates.

 ## Game Data

 Place your SGF files in the `games/` directory.
 The viewer will automatically discover and load them.
 You can organize games in subdirectories - the catalog browser will show them all.

-## Similarities to Chess Viewer

-This Go viewer is designed with the same interface philosophy as the chess viewer:
-- Minimal, distraction-free design
-- Smooth animations and transitions
-- Comprehensive keyboard controls
-- Analysis and guess modes for learning
-- Catalog system for game selection
-- Cross-platform compatibility

-Enjoy exploring Go games with the Go Viewer!